Rosemary Radford Ruether: Career

 Ruether's political and theological commitments sometimes created conflict between her and the institutions for which she worked.
 She lost her first teaching job (1964–1965) and her only position in a Catholic educational institution—Immaculate Heart College in Los Angeles, California—due to her pro-birth control and pro-choice positions.
-After losing this position, she spent the summer of 1965 in Mississippi as a civil rights worker before accepting a position at Howard University, an HBCU.
+After losing this position, she spent the summer of 1965 in Mississippi as a civil rights worker.

-Ruether was appointed as a professor at Howard University in Washington, DC, from 1965 to 1976.
+Ruether was appointed as a professor at Howard University, an HBCU in Washington, D.C., from 1965 to 1976.
 During her time at Howard, she chaired the religion department.
 Despite her radical feminist theology, Ruether remained in the Catholic Church alongside other religious activists.
 Her first book, The Church Against Itself (1967), criticizes the doctrine of the church and the church's views of sexuality and reproduction.

 Ruether participated in civil rights activism during the 1960s in Mississippi and Washington, DC.
 She worked for the Delta Ministry in Mississippi where she was exposed to the struggles of African American communities and the realities of racism.
 She became immersed in black liberation theology literature during her time of teaching at the Howard University, School of Religion.
 She dedicated her time to the peace movement in Washington, DC, and she was arrested and taken to jail by police along with other radical Catholics and Protestants because of her participation in marches and demonstrations.

 After a brief stint as a visiting professor at Harvard Divinity School, Ruether accepted a position at Garrett-Evangelical Theological Seminary and Northwestern University in Evanston, Illinois.
 She taught at Garrett-Evangelical for nearly 30 years, from 1976 to 2002, as the Georgia Harkness Professor of Applied Theology.
 During her career, Ruether authored over 40 books and over 600 articles, primarily on the topics of feminism, eco-feminism, the Bible, and Christianity.
 She also wrote several texts on Jewish-Christian relations, including Faith and Fratricide: The Theological Roots of Anti-Semitism, and on the Palestinian-Israeli conflict.

 After retiring from Garrett-Evangelical Theological Seminary, Ruether became the Carpenter Professor of Feminist Theology at the Pacific School of Religion and Graduate Theological Union.

 In addition to her academic work, Ruether participated in a number of organizations at the intersection of justice work, feminism, and Christianity.
 In 1977, Ruether became an associate of the Women's Institute for Freedom of the Press (WIFP), an American nonprofit publishing organization that works to increase communication between women and connect the public with forms of women-based media.
 Additionally, she served as a board member of Catholics for Choice, an abortion rights advocacy group, and regularly wrote for The National Catholic Reporter and Sojourners.
 Ruether was also an advocate of women's ordination, a movement among Catholics who affirm women's capacity to serve as priests, despite official church prohibition.